 Sometimes, cats display strange behaviors when it comes to their litter boxes.
 It can be rather unpredictable.
 Other cats lie in litter boxes, while some eat their litter.
 When your cat has the urge to eat things they shouldn’t, it’s a common habit called “pica,” and unfortunately, eating litter is one form of this behavior that is a concern.
 However, there are some simple steps that can help you to stop your cat from doing this, and thereby normalize their behavior regarding litter.
-Generally, when cats are eating litter, it is either a sign of a physiological or behavioral problem.
+Generally, when cats or kittens are eating litter, it is either a sign of a physiological or behavioral problem.

 Pica refers to an animal’s desire to eat nonfood items such as plastic, paper, string, sand, litter, and other bizarre things.
 Though it might also seem strange to you, your cat’s preference of bringing you pieces of animals that have been caught is actually not considered pica, but it can be unsettling.
 In most cases, pica occurs as part of either a behavioral or physiological problem.